-Once the dog is healed, you can apply the treatment occasionally to make sure the skin is moisturized.
+Once the dog is healed, you can occasionally apply the treatment to ensure the skin is moisturized.
 Olive oil can also help you reduce shedding and dandruff.
 After all, dry skin can worsen your dog’s shedding and dander production rate.

 Give a dose of vitamin E

 Vitamin E is an excellent treatment for skin diseases and can be used externally and internally.
 You can apply vitamin E directly to the affected region.

 A little massage and even a soak in the bath with this vitamin can have that skin back to normal.
 When giving your dog this vitamin directly, you should be careful since different dog breeds require a different dosage of vitamin E.